French aid workers go on trial in African child adoption case

 But U.N. and Chadian officials said the children, aged from one to 10, came from the Chad-Sudan border area and had at least one living parent who had been persuaded to give up their offspring in exchange for promises of education.

-A police investigation also found that Zoe's Ark had paid village leaders to deliver children to centres from which they were to be evacuated.
+A police investigation also found that Zoe's Ark had paid village leaders to deliver children to centers from which they were to be evacuated.

 Notably absent on the trial's opening day were the leaders of Zoe's Ark: Eric Breteau, its president, and his companion Emilie Lelouch, who live in South Africa and have said they will not attend.
 The court has said it will judge them in absentia.